JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/benchmark/judgement.md

-# Benchmark Report for *PartiallySeparableNLPModel*
+# Benchmark Report for *PartiallySeparableNLPModels*

 ## Job Properties
 * Time of benchmarks: